This collection of pages are specifically for caseworkers and explain the NDIS

 Completing an Access Request Form

-NGO Early Intervention providers and FACS Child Protection caseworkers may be asked to help their client’s family apply to access the NDIS.
+NGO Early Intervention providers and DCJ Child Protection caseworkers may be asked to help their client’s family apply to access the NDIS.
 NDIS LACs can also help to link people to the NDIS.

 For further information about completing the Access Request Form, go to Completing your Access Request.